 - 1. Execute the rexadm lanctl unset command to clear the network parameters configuration. - 2.
 Edit the definition file to add, modify, or delete network parameters. - 3.
-Execute the resulted configuration (induced from the definition file) is correct. - 4.
+Execute the rexadm lanctl set command to apply the network parameters and ensure that the resulted configuration (induced from the definition file) is correct. - 4.
 Collect a new cloning image from the reference server.